108 Leonard: Annex and replacement

 New York Life gradually purchased the lots on the eastern portion of the block, extending east to Lafayette Street (then known as Elm Street).
 By the early 1890s, New York Life had acquired all buildings on the eastern portion of the block.
 New York Life decided to host a closed design competition, hiring five architects and firms (Stephen Decatur Hatch, McKim, Mead & White, George B. Post, Babb, Cook & Willard, and Daniel Burnham) to design an annex to the existing building.
 This annex would be a 12-story structure faced with marble, except on Catherine Lane, where the facade would be made of brick.
 Each of the competitors would receive $500 for participating.
 New York Life had prioritized "the largest possible income...consistent with proper light and air" extending east to Lafayette Street (then known as Elm Street).
 Architects at the time were typically paid a 5 percent commission, but New York Life was reluctant to pay such a high commission.
 Four of the five competitors agreed not to receive less than a 5 percent commission, but Hatch was content with a 3.5 percent commission.

-The company ultimately decided to hire Hatch to design the annex in August 1893, even though Hatch was less well-known than the other competitors.
+The company decided in August 1893 to hire Hatch, who was less well-known than the other competitors, to design the annex.
 Plans for the annex were filed in April 1894.
 The project would also involve masonry contractor L. W. Armstrong, marble contractor Norcross Company, iron contractor Post and McCord, and carpenter E. Hilbrand.
 Construction commenced in May 1894, but Hatch died three months later, before construction was completed.
 After Hatch's death, McKim, Mead & White took over the project, designing an annex that extended about 200 ft west from Elm Street.
 The annex ultimately cost $1.5 million to construct.
 The Merchant's Club moved into the top two stories of the annex, which opened in February 1896.
 The New-York Tribune wrote that the structure would be "one of the most striking improvements in Broadway" south of Canal Street.
 The New York Times described the New York Life Building as being in a "rivalry" with the Central National Bank Building to the south, at Pearl Street and Broadway.